© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval settlement, including fishpond and open field system, immediately north and 240m south of Lea Cottage Farm is a scheduled monument protected by Historic England under reference 1019405.
 View the official record →

-Medieval settlement is a scheduled ancient monument located in Derbyshire near Lea Cottage Farm, with associated archaeological features distributed both immediately north and approximately 240 metres south of the farm buildings.
+Medieval settlement is an ancient monument located in Derbyshire near Lea Cottage Farm, comprising archaeological remains of human habitation dating to the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019405.

 Medieval settlement, including fishpond and open field system, immediately north and 240m south of Lea Cottage Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019405.